 These file formats are mostly used to create logos, and other branding and printing materials.
 They are most commonly created and edited with Adobe Illustrator, which is a vector-based program, famous for its endless, easy-to-use tools and practicability.

 When creating or ordering a logo, always keep it in a vector file format because you’re going to need different formats and sizes for various platforms and purposes, so you’ll have to edit them.

 Unlike vector file formats, raster graphics consist of a certain number of colored squares – pixels.
 Because of that exact number of pixels, raster logos look blurry and pixelated when you stretch them.

-This is why they are exported precisely for various purposes and in certain sizes to match the standards of a platform, be it a logo for your website header, a thumbnail, Facebook profile picture, etc. The two most common raster file formats are JPG and PNG.
+This is why they are exported precisely for various purposes and in certain sizes to match the standards of a platform, be it a logo for your website header, a thumbnail, Facebook profile picture, part of QR code design, etc. The two most common raster file formats are JPG and PNG.

 You can read more about the raster file formats in our article about common image file types.